 |Man Utd||Ronaldo, Fernandes, Cavani||Fernandes, Shaw|

 As many of you know, set piece takers constantly change throughout the season.
 The table above will be updated as and when new information becomes available.

 Set Piece Takers Importance

 We all know the difference set piece takers make to Fantasy Premier League teams.
 They play an important role in the decision making process behind fantasy teams.

-The introduction of VAR had expected to increase the penalty count during the 2019/20 season.
+The introduction of VAR had expected to increase the penalty count.
 However, this wasn’t the case.

-Instead, there were 92 penalties awarded, of which 72 were scored.
+There were 92 penalties awarded in the 2019/20 Premier League season, of which 72 were scored.
 That’s a 78% conversion rate.

 Man Utd were awarded the most for a second campaign running.
 They scored 10 of their 14.
 Man City had the second most penalties with 11 but only scored 6 of them!